 Being consistent matters.
 The routines we put in place save us time, but they also provide comfort for students so they know the expectations.

 Honestly, we never realized how closely linked learning prefixes, syllables and root words could be to understanding what is read.
 Before too long, our students started making connections between these activities to what they were reading.
 They started noticing they could break apart words on their own to help them decode and understand the meaning of unfamiliar words.

 As our class progresses, students develop the ability to work more independently, so these work sessions gradually become longer.
-In fact, we can usually work two half hour reading group sessions in along with a whole group mini lesson each day.
+In fact, we can usually work two half-hour reading group sessions along with a whole group mini-lesson each day.